Couples Therapy for staying connected through conflict & change

 Above all, she is committed to helping clients strengthen their sense of self and create more authentic, connected lives—both internally and in their relationships.

-Lauren is a Mental Health Counseling Clinical Intern at AisleTalk and is currently pursuing her Master’s in Mental Health Counseling at Fordham University.
+Lauren received her Master’s in Mental Health Counseling at Fordham University.

 Clinical Focus